This is a Sponsored Post and contains affiliate links, which means that if you click on a link and purchase something, I will receive commission.

 This is the only time they can really do it.
 So, after they break the crayons they put them in small bowls to separate the colors.

-Then they add it to the candy mold I got the Conversation Hearts Silicone Candy Mold By Celebrate It™ at Michael’s which is on sale right now for $1.99!
-This is the key.
+Then they add it to the conversation hearts candy mold.
 The crayon hearts will have the conversations starters engraved on them.
 That is what makes these crayon hearts different from the other ones we see all over Pinterest.

 Heat your oven up to 350 degrees and place the mold in the oven on a tray.
 Set timer for 5 minutes.
 Keep more crayons handy because you will want to add more if you want the hearts to be big.
 If you add more crayons, add 5 more minutes.
 Also, you can add different colors and create a tie dye effect or rainbow effect.
 So pretty!